jboss-developer/jboss-eap-quickstarts/ejb-security-interceptors/README.md

 Investigate the Server Console Output
 ----------------------------

-Look at the JBoss Application Server console or Server log and you should see exceptions (the stacktraces were not included here) in the log like the following:
+Look at the JBoss EAP server console or log and you should see exceptions (the stacktraces were not included here) in the log like the following:

     09:16:01,133 ERROR [org.jboss.as.ejb3.invocation] (EJB default - 6) JBAS014134: EJB Invocation failed on component SecuredEJB for method public abstract boolean org.jboss.as.quickstarts.ejb_security_interceptors.SecuredEJBRemote.roleOneMethod(): javax.ejb.EJBAccessException: JBAS014502: Invocation on method: public abstract boolean org.jboss.as.quickstarts.ejb_security_interceptors.SecuredEJBRemote.roleOneMethod() of bean: SecuredEJB is not allowed
     09:16:01,198 ERROR [org.jboss.as.ejb3.invocation] (EJB default - 9) JBAS014134: EJB Invocation failed on component SecuredEJB for method public abstract boolean org.jboss.as.quickstarts.ejb_security_interceptors.SecuredEJBRemote.roleTwoMethod(): javax.ejb.EJBAccessException: JBAS014502: Invocation on method: public abstract boolean org.jboss.as.quickstarts.ejb_security_interceptors.SecuredEJBRemote.roleTwoMethod() of bean: SecuredEJB is not allowed